MeteorStudioASU/lcc/README.md

-# LCC - An open source version of our spatial audio algorithm for binaural playback over closely-spaced stereo loudspeakers.
+# LCC - An open-source version of our spatial audio algorithm for binaural playback over closely-spaced stereo loudspeakers.
 Developed by Robert LiKamWa (@roblkw_asu) and Matthew Lane (@mattlane66), with guidance from Ralph Glasgal (https://www.ambiophonics.org/).

 LCC (Localization Cue Correction) is a solution for spatialized audio through stereo speakers.
 LCC is a lightweight implementation of crosstalk cancellation so your left ear hears the left channel of audio, and your right ear hears the right channel of audio (LCC functions like a physical barrier positioned between left and right ears and speakers to purify stereo imaging by drastically eliminating comb filtering and crosstalk).

-LCC works with symmetric head placement with respect to the speakers (that is, the speakers should be placed symmetrically in front of the listener).
-We are in the midst of fine-tuning a solution for crosstalk cancellation with arbitrary tracked head pose.
+LCC works with symmetric head placement with respect to the speakers (an isosceles triangle configuration, not an equilateral triangle arrangement).
+That is, the speakers should be placed symmetrically in front of the listener.
+We are fine-tuning a solution for crosstalk cancellation with arbitrary tracked head pose.
 Contact us for more details if you're interested.

 ## Setup (macOS)